 The Day of Your GH Stimulation Test

-If you feel sick or have a temperature of 100.4° F (38° C) or higher, call your doctor’s office.
+If you feel sick or have a fever of 100.4° F (38° C) or higher, call your doctor’s office.
 You may need to reschedule your test.

 If your doctor or nurse instructed you to take certain medications before your testing, take only those medications with a sip of water.
 Depending on what medications you take, this may be all, some, or none of your usual medications.